akazukin5151/metroani/settings/README.md

 - `font` (string) - the font to use for this language (some fonts cannot display CJK)
 - `fontsize` (int) - font size of this translation
 - `scale_x` (int) - horizontal scale of the translation
-- `skip` (bool) - whether this station is skipped (ie, this train is a rapid service skipping a station served by a local/slower service)
 - `enter_xy` (list[int]) - where the center of the enter transition is
 - `exit_xy` (list[int]) - where the center of the exit transition is